-First noticed in 1885, noctilucent clouds have left researchers with many unanswered questions and now that scientists working on NASA’s AIM mission have detected bits of ‘meteor smoke’ imbedded in noctilucent clouds, which support the theory that meteor dust is the nucleating agent around which NLCs form, some of those question may be answered.
+First noticed in 1885, noctilucent clouds have left researchers with many unanswered questions and now that scientists working on NASA’s AIM mission have detected bits of ‘meteor smoke’ embedded in noctilucent clouds, which support the theory that meteor dust is the nucleating agent around which NLCs form, some of those questions may be answered.

 A new ScienceCast video explains how “meteor smoke” seeds noctilucent clouds.
-Credit: [email protected]
+Credit: Science@NASA

 Anyone who’s ever seen a noctilucent cloud or “NLC” would agree: They look alien.
 The electric-blue ripples and pale tendrils of NLCs reaching across the night sky resemble something from another world.

 Researchers say that’s not far off.
 A key ingredient for the mysterious clouds comes from outer space.

 “We’ve detected bits of ‘meteor smoke’ embedded in noctilucent clouds,” reports James Russell of Hampton University, principal investigator of NASA’s AIM mission to study the phenomenon.
 “This discovery supports the theory that meteor dust is the nucleating agent around which NLCs form.”

 Noctilucent clouds are a mystery dating back to the late 19th century.
 Northern sky watchers first noticed them in 1885 about two years after the eruption of Krakatoa.
 Ash from the Indonesian volcano caused such splendid sunsets that evening sky-watching became a worldwide pastime.
 One observer in particular, a German named T.W.
 Backhouse who is often credited with the discovery of NLCs, noticed something odd.
 He stayed outside longer than most people, long enough for the twilight to fully darken, and on some nights he saw wispy filaments glowing electric blue against the black sky.
 Scientists of the day figured they were some manifestation of volcanic dust.